 [root@host ]# service httpd restart

 C:\> net service http C:\> net service httpd start

-The HTTPD no longer advertises the IP address and port of your mod_cluster proxy.
+The web server no longer advertises the IP address and port of your mod_cluster proxy.
 To reiterate, you need to configure your worker nodes to use a static address and port to communicate with the proxy.
-Refer to Section 16.5.5, “Configure a mod_cluster Worker Node” for more details.
+See Section 19.5.6, “Configure a mod_cluster Worker Node” for more details.